Plateform M&Ms

 Analytical Centre and Instruments

-The M&Ms platform is divided into three analytical divisions based on the optimisation and validation of analytical procedures for quantifying metals/metalloids in various matrices:
+The M&Ms platform is divided into 3 analytical units based on the optimization and validation of analytical procedures for the quantification of metals/metalloids in various matrices:

-and a set of small pieces of equipment grouped under the term ‘Sample preparation’.
+and a set of small equipment grouped under the term “Sample preparation center”.

 Mass Spectrometry Unit (ICP-MS):